wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 The following environment variables need modification within the `spike_sort.slrm` script:

 - **DATA_PATH**: Specifies the location of your input data.
+- **WORK_DIR**: A temporary work directory used by the pipeline during execution. e.g. "./scr_tmp_dir"
-- **RESULTS_PATH**: Defines where the pipeline will store the generated output files.
+- **RESULTS_PATH**: Defines where the pipeline will store the generated output files. e.g. "./output"
-- **WORK_DIR**: A temporary directory used by the pipeline during execution.
-It's recommended to utilize the scratch storage for this purpose.
+- **PIPELINE_PATH**: Location of nextflow pipeline and nextflow config files.
+Usually "./repo_path/pipeline" or "./"

 For testing, you can try the example data with
 ```